Fahmula/nexus-tuner/README.md

 ```

 > [!IMPORTANT]
-> You'll need to install FFmpeg separately on your system, you'll be able to configure the path to
+> You'll need to install FFmpeg (and optionally VLC) separately on your system, you'll be able to
-> FFmpeg in the `.env` file later. ffprobe will be inferred from the FFmpeg path.
+> configure the paths in the `.env` file later. ffprobe will be inferred from the FFmpeg path.

 ### Configuring `NexusTuner`